SunnySuite/Sunny.jl/README.md

 ## Overview

 Sunny is a Julia package for modeling magnetic materials.
 It emphasizes _symmetry-aware_ Hamiltonians, careful treatment of _quantum-spin_ degrees of freedom, and a toolkit for _quantitative comparison with scattering data_, e.g., neutrons or x-rays.
-Ease of use is a priority: Sunny is extensively documented, supports interactive visualization, and offers robust model fitting tools.
+Ease of use is a priority: Sunny is extensively documented, supports interactive visualization, and has model fitting capabilities.

-## Try it out!
+## Try it out

 Start with the [Tutorials](https://sunnysuite.github.io/Sunny.jl/stable/examples/01_LSWT_CoRh2O4).
-For traditional linear spin wave theory, see also the [SpinW ports](https://sunnysuite.github.io/Sunny.jl/stable/examples/spinw/SW01_FM_Heseinberg_chain.html).
+For traditional spin wave theory, jump to the [SpinW ports](https://sunnysuite.github.io/Sunny.jl/stable/examples/spinw/SW01_FM_Heseinberg_chain.html).

 See [Getting Started](https://github.com/SunnySuite/Sunny.jl/wiki/Getting-started-with-Julia) for installation instructions.
 See [Release Notes](https://sunnysuite.github.io/Sunny.jl/dev/versions) for new features and breaking changes.